-Current president Yessenia Sanchez utilizes the club's time to catch up with students, talk about Latinx artists/creatives and cultivate a community as we move through a socially-distanced semester.
+Current president Yessenia Sanchez utilizes the club's time to catch up with members, talk about Latinx artists/creatives and cultivate a community as students move through a socially-distanced semester.

-“It’s always reassuring to find people who identify similarly to you,” Sanchez said in a recent interview.
+“It’s always reassuring to find people who identify similarly to you,” Sanchez says.
 “I’m just trying to make it easier for all the incoming Latinx students to find one another and connect.”

 Though she cultivated an interest early on, it wasn’t until high school that Marmolejo realized her true passion for filmmaking.
 She attended the Downtown Community Television Center in Manhattan as a student, and worked under the guidance of professors who motivated her to share her work with the world.
 Since arriving at Pratt, however, Marmolejo has found many differences between New York public schools and the institution.

-“I would see people that looked and spoke like me every morning [in high school, in] schools that were predominantly Black and Latinx,” Marmelojo said.
-“I felt like a complete outsider [at Pratt]...it felt like I had to be better, [that] I had to try twice as hard.
+“I would see people that looked and spoke like me every morning [in]schools that were predominantly Black and Latinx,” Marmelojo says.
+“I felt like a complete outsider [at Pratt].
+It felt like I had to be better, [that] I had to try twice as hard.
 It still feels like this.”
 She also stresses the importance of hiring more BIPOC professors, which would help other students as much as it has helped her.

 This sense of isolation has stirred Marmelojo’s need to capture the world as she experiences it.
-Her work focuses on sharing her perspectives of her own life, both in her family or beyond.
-Photography is a favorite medium to explore.
+Her work focuses heavily on her community, and photography is a favorite medium to explore this.
 The subjects of Marmelojo’s photos range from relatives at home parties to people she meets around her Brooklyn neighborhood.
 A recent series showcases residents around the city in the wake of the COVID-19 pandemic.
 Genuinity is a crucial ascent of her mission, especially when it pertains to current political and social issues.

-“My community is currently being displaced and that plays a huge role in my photography [and] the people I chose to capture pictures of,” Marmelojo said.
-“Gentrification is deadly...it’s taking over Bushwick.
-Sometimes I can’t even recognize it.
+“My community is currently being displaced and that plays a huge role in my photography [and] the people I choose to capture pictures of,” Marmelojo says.
+“Gentrification is deadly.
+It’s taking over Bushwick.
+Sometimes, I can’t even recognize it.
 With my camera, I have proof that we are, in fact, still here.”
 Capturing this now is essential in making sure these stories don’t get erased.

 More than anything, though, Marmolejo is dedicated to uplifting the voices of those who have been silenced for too long.

-Quincy Kmetz, a senior BFA painting major, had always considered art to be nothing more than a hobby, something that she never believed she could pursue professionally.
-Despite praise from teachers and friends regarding her work, Kmetz took the office job route before attending Pratt.
+Photo by Maribel Marmolejo Quincy Kmetz Quincy Kmetz, a senior BFA painting major, had always considered art to be nothing more than a hobby; something that she never believed she could pursue professionally.
+Despite praise from teachers and friends regarding her work growing up, Kmetz took the office job route before attending Pratt.
 It was only later that she realized art was the right path for her.

-Kmetz feels she can’t speak to the experiences of every Latinx student at Pratt, and instead remarks that she is victimized by the institution as much as the next student.
-Nonetheless, Kmetz is adamant about making art school academics more inclusive and representative of its entire student body.
+Kmetz feels she can’t speak to the experiences of every Latinx student at Pratt, but feels that she is victimized by the institution as much as the next student.
+Nonetheless, she is adamant about making art school academics more inclusive and representative of its entire student body.

-Kmetz is looking forward to sharing her work with people in a physical space again someday.
+Kmetz is looking forward to sharing her work with people in a physical space again.
 In the meantime, as long as the work is true to her beliefs, sharing via the internet will suffice.

-As a first year Communications Design student, Vivian Vazquez has been thrown into a strange situation for sure.
+Vivian Vazquez As a first year Communications Design student, Vivian Vazquez certainly has been thrown into a strange situation.
 Pratt's new virtual mode of education hasn’t stopped her artistic motivations, however.

-Raised in an artistic family, Vazquez was always drawn to creativity, in one form or another.
+Raised in an artistic family, Vazquez has always been drawn to creativity, in one form or another.

 “My mom's side consists of musical artists.
-Everyone from my abuelito down plays musical instruments, [and] were constantly singing and dancing every time I visited Mexico,” Vazquez said.
+Everyone from my abuelito down plays musical instruments, and were constantly singing and dancing every time I visited Mexico,” Vazquez says.
 Her mother, who studied architecture in college, heavily inspired Vazquez to pursue the visual arts, the only career field the latter could imagine for herself.
 (Her musical genes still remain, though.
-Vazquez said, “If times were more normal, you would hear me playing the ukulele or whatever instrument I could find around campus!”)
+Vazquez says, “If times were more normal, you would hear me playing the ukulele or whatever instrument I could find around campus!”)

-Working primarily with ink and marbling, Vazquez has since used her work to relay an important message.
+Working primarily with ink and marbling, Vazquez utilizes her work to relay an important message.
 As someone who suffers from depression and anxiety, she began to notice how people within her community reacted to mental health problems a negative way, perpetuating harmful stigma.

 Though Vazquez feels she hasn’t worked on a large-scale level to resolve these issues, her art portrays an insider’s view into mental illness in a way that feels monumental.
 She portrays her struggles accurately. and yet, Vazquez views each piece with a sense of hope in the distance.
 Normalizing the experience is the only way to move forward, both in the Latinx community and beyond.

-Her upcoming work continues to work with these ideas.
+Her upcoming work continues to grapple with these ideas.
 Vazquez feels they are a visual way to describe her mental headspace during particularly rough moments in her life.

 Though her first year at Pratt is anything but typical, Vazquez feels there is much potential for students to learn about cultures outside of their own, whether in a physical or digital classroom.